bzigterman/bzigterman.github.io/projects/weather.md

 - 83% humidity
 - 12 mph wind

-No precipitation in the past 24 hours
+0.6 inches of rain in the past 24 hours

 ## Temperature History